 In order to provide the best standards of care for our pupils we recognise the need to engage with external agencies.
 When dealing with disclosures, concerns, suspicions and allegations, the Safeguarding Team work in a multi-agency setting with the Oxfordshire Safeguarding Children Board (OSCB).
 The OSCB is the means by which organisations in Oxfordshire come together to agree on how they will cooperate with one another to safeguard and promote the welfare of children.
-OSCB scrutinise and monitor this process, ensuring that local agencies, including Headington School, work well to achieve this.
+OSCB scrutinise and monitor this process, ensuring that local agencies, including Headington Rye Oxford School, work well to achieve this.
 OSCB brings together the County, City and District Councils, the local NHS providers, Thames Valley Police, CAFCASS and other local agencies.
 All organisations involved in children's care work in line with the guidance given in Working Together to Safeguard Children (2023).

 The Children and Social Work Act (2017) and Working Together (2018) gave the option for Local Safeguarding Children's Boards to be replaced with flexible local arrangements.
-Oxfordshire have chosen to retain the OSCB with three safeguarding partners (The County Council, Integrated Care Boards (previously known as the Clinical Commissioning Group) and Thames Valley Police) working together under an Independent Chair.
-The new arrangements were launched in May 2019 and appear to satisfy the guidance outlined in Working Together (2023) requiring Lead Safeguarding Partners from these agencies to be accountable for the local arrangements.
+Oxfordshire have chosen to retain the OSCB with three safeguarding partners (The County Council, Integrated Care Boards (previously known as the Clinical Commissioning Group) and Thames Valley Police) working together under an Independent Chair, and this arrangement has continued since the publications of Working Together (2023) requiring Lead Safeguarding Partners from these agencies to be accountable for the local arrangements.
 Anyone can contact OSCB or any of the other agencies involved in safeguarding children.
 The School's points of contact for children who are the focus of concern are set out on page 4 and 5 of this policy.